geopython/pycsw/docs/en/docs/administration.rst

 This will create the necessary tables and values for the repository.

-In case you already have a PostGIS database you can set it up with native geometry support with:

-  $ python ./sbin/pycsw-admin.py -c setup_db -f default.cfg -g enabled

 The database created is an `OGC SFSQL`_ compliant database, and can be used with any implementing software.
 For example, to use with `OGR`_:

 .. code-block:: bash